USAT Henry Gibbons or USAT Will H. Point in Alaska in 1941

 Class Notes:

 No FY assigned.
 These ships were among 86 vessels in the most numerous class of large freighter built in the World War I emergency shipbuilding program.
 The design, called the "Robert Dollar" type, was probably a private design adopted by the Emergency Fleet Corporation as its Design 1013.
-The Army acquired these three ships in 1940-41.
+The Army acquired WILLIAM R. GIBSON and WILL H. POINT from the Maritime Commission on 5 Feb 41.

 Back in 1935 the Army and Navy had agreed that the Army would operate its own ships except where naval opposition was expected, in which case the ships would be Navy manned.
 However, experience in the first part of World War II indicated that naval opposition by the enemy, in the form of submarines, could be encountered anywhere.
 In April 1941 the CNO proposed to the Chief of Staff of the Army that a board review the issue.
 The Board recommended on 28 Apr 41 that the Army "surrender operation of its transport service for the term of the present emergency" following procedures that it enumerated, the first of which was that the Navy would commission the Army transports with Navy crews as soon as possible.
 (The Army used the term "transports" for all ships in the Army Transport Service, including cargo ships and other types.)
 On 14 May 41 the Auxiliary Vessels Board recommended the implementation of this plan, which then covered 26 Army ships, and on 22 May 41 the Secretary of War approved the transfer of the ships, noting that jurisdiction over each ship was to pass at the time it was manned by the Navy.
 On 5 Jun 41 the Secretary of the Navy approved names for the 26 ships, all but three of which (AP 21-22 and AK-39) retained their Army names.
 The hull numbers AP 20-36 (less 23), AK 32-40, and APL-1 (for the barracks ship in Newfoundland) were soon assigned to them.